 This will take you to the Organization section of your ProtonMail accounts page.
 Click on Add Address to create a ProtonMail email address using your custom domain.
 This can be found in the dropdown domains selection menu.

 You may need to sign in again with your password.
 After this, you will be asked what encryption strength you want to use for the keys that will be generated for your account.
-The default is High Security (RSA-2048), and you can choose the Highest Security (RSA-4096) or State of the Art (X25519).
+The default is State of the Art (X25519), but you can also choose you can choose Compatibility RSA 4096-bit .
 Click Submit, and then Done when you have made your choice.

 Now that you have finished all the required steps for custom domain setup, we can explore Anti-spoofing for Custom Domains (SPF, DKIM & DMARC).
 These are widely adopted methods that protect your email delivery and prevent email spoofing.
 Learn more here.